For more information, please contact email@example.com.

 Grace Street Theater

 Starring Richard Pryor in this dramatic film about the Danville stock car driver Wendell Scott, the only African-American to win what is now the Sprint Cup Series.
-Introduction and post-film discussion with William F. Scott, Sr. and Warrick F. Scott, Sr., Scott’s son and grandson, who established the Wendell Scott Foundation to preserve the driver’s legacy.
+Introduction and post-film discussion with William F. Scott, Sr. and Warrick F. Scott, Sr., Scott’s son and grandson, who established the Wendell Scott Foundation to preserve the driver’s legacy, and Brandon Atkins, VP of American National Bank and longtime friend of the Scott family.
 Moderated by Connie Nyholm, CEO/Owner of Virginia International Raceway.

 7 p.m.
 Whip It!
 (2009)

-Grace Street Theater and co-sponsored by Richmond Roller Girls
+Grace Street Theater and co-sponsored by River City Roller Girls

-About a young girl in Texas, played by Ellen Page, whose secret life as rollerderby champion Maggie Mayhem helps her cope with small-town living and a beauty pageant-obsessed mother.
-Introduction and post-film discussion with Shauna Cross, the author and screenwriter.
+About a young girl in Texas, played by Ellen Page, whose secret life as rollerderby champion Babe Ruthless helps her cope with small-town living and a beauty pageant-obsessed mother.
+Introduction by Shauna Cross, the author, screenwriter, and former skater Maggie Mayhem.
+A post-film discussion with Cross, TV8 film critic Morgan Dean, and River City Roller Girl Thistle Hurt will follow.